Welcome to the

 Photo: St. Francis County 4-H Leadership Team members help the Assisted Living homes plant flowers.

 Family and Consumer Science Program

 The Family and Consumer Science Program was initially founded as Home Economics.
 Today we study and apply the sciences that affect the way humans relate with their environment.
 We currently offer programs in health and wellness, aging, marriage, parenting, family life, family and consumer economics, nutrition, food safety, food preservation and leadership.
-For more information please contact Jason Ring.
+For more information please contact Cody Griffin.

 Photo: The photo depicts students at the Forrest City High School learning Knife Skills taught by Jason Ring.

 St. Francis County Livestock and Forage Program